 If a person is wondering, “Can you overdose on Suboxone?”, the answer is yes.
 An individual can become addicted to the buprenorphine medication.
 Fortunately, we can help.

-When individuals detox with the assistance of a medical professional, gaining social support from family and friends and attending a rehabilitation for drug addiction that includes therapy is the most effective path to overcoming the issue and getting healthy.
+When individuals detox with the assistance of a medical professional, gaining social support from family and friends and attending a drug rehab in Illinois that includes therapy is the most effective path to overcoming the issue and getting healthy.
 In the United States, the opioid abuse epidemic is a huge problem.
 Therefore, various rehabilitation programs can provide needed care.

 Underlying Addictions